Your cookie preferences

 How much does it cost to charge an electric car?

 When making any major lifestyle change, it’s natural to ask whether it’s going to cost you more money than what you were doing before.
-Making the switch from petrol to electric cars is no different - the costs of buying, filling up and maintaining are pretty well established, and there’s a perception that electric cars cost more.
-This isn’t necessarily true, though.
-Over the course of an electric car’s life, it should usually cost less than a petrol car.
-One of the main concerns that people thinking about switching to an electric car will have centres on the cost of charging it up.
+There's a perception that electric cars cost more.
+One of the main concerns that people thinking about switching to an electric car will have is the cost of charging it up.

 Closeup of EV charging